Amy Hughes (runner): Treadmill running

 In 2017, Hughes claimed to have broken the 7-day treadmill world record, by running 521 mi over seven days at the Trafford Centre, more than the previous record of 517.63 mi.
 Her claim was rejected by Guinness, was subsequently heavily scrutinised and met with scepticism by some in the running community, in particular on Let's Run's forum, and the Ultrarunning Community Facebook group.
 Criticism was largely focused on the lack of any verifiable data to support this or any previous record claims, limited evidence to suggest the requisite athletic pedigree to break a record previously held by elite runners, and video evidence of Hughes taking breaks whilst the treadmill continued to run.
-Her record claim had no independent witnesses, with the only witness being her ex-partner Dave Keighley.
+Her record claim had no independent witnesses, with the only witness being her ex-partner.

 A subsequent investigation website concluded that "As a result of her treadmill record being denied, people have questioned her ability.
 520 miles on a treadmill in 7 days would require an ability on par with the elite ultra runners and multi-day runners.
 While she will not be able to have this record validated, there are many sanctioned multi-day races – or even 24-hour races where she could at least validate her abilities.
 To date, none of her official races stand out.
 She admits that she is not fast, but she can prove her stamina in any # of sanctioned events".